 The Company accounts for uncertain tax positions in accordance with the provisions of ASC 740.
 When uncertain tax positions exist, the Company recognizes the tax benefit of tax positions to the extent that the benefit will more likely than not be realized.
 The determination as to whether the tax benefit will more likely than not be realized is based upon the technical merits of the tax position, as well as consideration of the available facts and circumstances.
-As of December 31, 2011 and 2012, and September 30, 2013, the Company does not have any significant uncertain tax positions.
+As of December 31, 2012 and 2013, the Company does not have any significant uncertain tax positions.
+The Company recognizes interest and penalties related to uncertain tax positions in income tax expense.